Efficient photon sorter in a high-dimensional Hilbert space: QKD with qu its

 We concern ourselves here with the secure distribution of a one time only key from a sender (Alice) to a receiver (Bob).
-The three elements of any quantum key distribution (QKD) system are: (1) Alice must be able to prepare at will a single photon state chosen from a set of mutually-unbiased bases (MUB) \cite{Schwinger:60,Wootters:89}, (2) each of these quantum amplitudes must be propagated from Alice to Bob with reasonable fidelity, and finally (3) Bob must have the ability to choose between one or another of the MUBs and, if he is lucky, be able to efficiently sort and detect each of these photon states.
-This QKD scenario has been exhaustively studied in the literature and is replete with security proofs for numerous protocols \cite{Bennett:84,Ekert:91,Ekert:00}.
-These security proofs have been extended in many cases to higher-dimensional Hilbert spaces \cite{Cerf:02}, and all of the protocols have been or are currently being implemented successfully \cite{Groblacher:06}.
+The three elements of any quantum key distribution (QKD) system are: (1) Alice must be able to prepare at will a single photon state chosen from a set of mutually-unbiased bases (MUB) \cite{Schwinger:60,Wootters:89}, (2) each of these quantum amplitudes must be propagated from Alice to Bob with reasonable fidelity, and finally (3) Bob must have the ability to choose between one or another of the MUBs and, if he chooses the correct basis, be able to efficiently sort and detect each of these photon states.
+This QKD scenario has been exhaustively studied in the literature and is replete with security proofs for numerous protocols, e.g. \cite{Bennett:84,Ekert:91,Ekert:00}.
+These security proofs have been extended in many cases to higher-dimensional state spaces \cite{Cerf:02}, and all of the protocols have been or are currently being demonstrated successfully \cite{Groblacher:06, Howell:06}.

-Conventional realizations of QKD today involve transmitting heavily-attenuated laser pulses from Alice to Bob and encoding qubit information in each packet by utilizing the spin of the photon.
+One of the conventional realizations of QKD today involve transmitting heavily-attenuated laser pulses from Alice to Bob and encoding qubit information in each packet by utilizing the spin of the photon.
 This allows Alice and Bob, who are suitably authenticated, the possibility to establish and share an arbitrarily-secure one-time only key between them.
-Here they have access to a two-dimensional Hilbert space and can therefore form three MUBs each with two orthogonal polarization states.
-Such a six-state QKD scheme \cite{Bruss:98} has limited bandwidth and optical fidelity constraints.
-These constraints can be ameliorated by extending the QKD to higher-dimensional Hilbert space \cite{Cerf:02}.
+Here they have access to a two-dimensional state space and can therefore form three MUBs each with two orthogonal polarization states.
+Such a six-state QKD scheme \cite{Bruss:98,Enzer:02} has limited bandwidth and optical fidelity constraints.
+These constraints can be ameliorated by extending the QKD to higher-dimensional state space \cite{Cerf:02}.